codereptile/visualizer/README.md

 ![screenshot](https://github.com/codereptile/visualizer/blob/main/examples/segment_tree/image.webp)

+# FAQ:

+What are you using for parsing C++?

+&mdash; Clang

+Why not use `<insert your favorite C++ parser>`?

+&mdash;Because parsing C++ propely requires almost compiling it, so only by using a compiler can we get a 100% correct output.
+Easiest example is `operator <<` which in most parsers is registered as a `binary expression`, when in reality it is a `function call`.

 # Known bugs // missing features:
 * Function calls inside Loop and If conditions aer not registered
 * No way to see actual code from visualizer